Skip to content

 Use search when you need content matches or semantic ranking across code and text.
 Use trace or refs when the question is specifically about symbol relationships instead of matching file content.

-rename_symbol and code_action are the mutation side of this surface.
+rename_symbol and code_action are the editing side of these tools.
 Use them when the language server can perform a structured refactor or fix more safely than raw text edits.

 Agent access follows the agent’s mutation boundary:

-• builder and engineer can use the full code-intelligence surface, including rename_symbol and code_action
+• builder and engineer can use all code-intelligence tools, including rename_symbol and code_action

 • reviewer and planner can use read-only code-intelligence tools: symbols, definition, diagnostics, refs, and trace